 - i³ conference – Robert Gordon University, Aberdeen (June 2013): round table discussion on the RIDLs criteria describing, reviewing and assessing information literacy training interventions in HE (details to follow – conference website here).

-- ECIL – European Conference on Information Literacy – Istanbul (October 2013): proposed panel discussion on RIDLs as an international model (to be confirmed – details to follow – conference website here).
+- ECIL – European Conference on Information Literacy – Istanbul (October 2013): proposed panel discussion on RIDLs as an international model (conference website here).

 - In addition, there was an article on the rationale for RIDLs, and the challenges facing it, in the June 2013 issue of the Journal of Information Literacy – see here.

-During May-July 2013, the work and achievements of RIDLs are being reviewed.
-This is important in order to ensure accountability to HEFCE as funder of the initiative, as well as to the members of the coalition.
-The review is also crucial, as suggested above, to test the sustainability of RIDLs, including the financial basis on which it can operate beyond the initiat twelve months.
+During May-July 2013, the work and achievements of RIDLs were reviewed.
+This was important in order to ensure accountability to HEFCE as funder of the initiative, as well as to the members of the coalition.
+The review tested the sustainability of RIDLs, including the financial basis on which it could operate beyond the initiat twelve months.
 It served as a basis for a second one-year programme, covering the period starting 1 January 2014, for which funding was approved in November 2013.